Carbon Revolution expands innovative wheel technology operations

-Its innovative carbon fibre wheels offer an alternative to heavier aluminium wheels, which are used in about 50 per cent of cars globally.
+Carbon Revolution's carbon fibre wheels offer an alternative to heavier aluminium wheels, which are used in about 50 per cent of cars globally.
 The carbon fibre wheels are up to 13 times stronger than aluminium wheels and can deliver a six per cent improvement in fuel efficiency when they are fully integrated into vehicle design.

 Carbon Revolution has a state-of-the-art factory purpose-built to manufacture carbon fibre wheels, located in the Advanced Manufacturing Precinct at the Deakin University campus in Geelong.
 The wheels are helping reduce carbon emissions through the ongoing fuel savings achieved in vehicles fitted with the wheels.

 Carbon Revolution was established in 2007 and listed on the Australian Stock Exchange in December 2019.
 It currently produces carbon fibre wheels for the Ford Mustang and Ford GT and has agreements with a number of other major global car makers for new cars which will enter production in the coming years.
 The Ferrari SF90 Stradale features Carbon Revolution’s wheel technology.